Chief of Staff and Vice President for Communication

 Phone: (845) 257-3291

-Before joining the President’s Office in 2003, Ms. Wright spent seven years as a full-time public relations and journalism faculty member in the Department of Communication and Media at SUNY New Paltz (1996-2003).
+Before joining the President’s Office in 2003, Ms. Wright spent seven years as a full-time public relations and journalism faculty member in the Department of Communication & Media at SUNY New Paltz (1996-2003).
 During that time, she helped start and coordinated the Public Relations Program and briefly worked as interim director in the SUNY New Paltz Office of Public Affairs in 2002.
 She also taught for many years in the university’s Institute for International Business semester certificate program, a two-month on campus academic program followed by a two-month professional internship in New York City leading to a Certificate in American Business Practices.

 Prior to arriving at New Paltz, Wright served as a faculty member teaching public relations and journalism at Wartburg College in Waverly, Iowa, for three years (1993-96) also serving as faculty adviser to the student newspaper and yearbook.
 Her professional experience includes two years (1987-89) working in public relations for an international nonprofit organization in Geneva, Switzerland, where she wrote and edited print materials for distribution to internal and external audiences in both German and English.
-She also worked as a staff writer for The (Middletown, N.Y.)
-Times Herald-Record (1990-94), a 90,000-circulation daily newspaper in the Hudson Valley, where she covered municipal government, education (including the U.S. Military Academy at West Point and the Newburgh School District, the ninth-largest in New York State), business and police beats, and served as a part-time copy editor, editing stories, writing headlines, selecting wire service copy and proofing pages (1995-1999).
+She also worked as a staff writer for The (Middletown, New York) Times Herald-Record (1990-94), a 90,000-circulation daily newspaper in the Hudson Valley, where she covered municipal government, education (including the U.S. Military Academy at West Point and the Newburgh School District, the ninth-largest in New York State), business and police beats, and served as a part-time copy editor, editing stories, writing headlines, selecting wire service copy and proofing pages (1995-1999).

 A first-generation college student, Wright earned her B.A. in journalism and German at Wartburg College in Waverly, Iowa, in 1987, and spent her junior year as an exchange student in Bonn, Germany.
 She earned her M.S. in journalism from Columbia University’s Graduate School of Journalism in 1990.
 She has completed doctoral coursework in sociology, communication and higher education administration at the University at Albany.
 She resides in New Paltz with her husband, Lee, who is a SUNY New Paltz alumnus.